benhenshaw/rhythm/doc/final.md

 The game that I have taken most inspiration from, Rhythm Tengoku, appears to utilise detailed bitmap graphics, with frame-based and motion based animation.
 That is to say, it animates things on screen both by displaying a series of discrete images in succession, and by drawing the same image in changing locations on the screen.
 It also performs rotation and scaling of bitmaps to further animate them.

 As Rhythm Tengoku runs on the Nintendo Game Boy Advance, it has limited audio output capabilities.
 The system has two 8-bit PCM[^2] sound channels, three programmable square wave channels, and one noise channel\[4].
-Despite this, it has sections with vocals and recorded instruments.
+Despite this, the game has sections with vocals and recorded instruments.
 While the quality is does not compare favourably with modern standards, it performs well enough to add much to the experience of playing the game.

 [^2]: Pulse Code Modulation -- A method of representing an analogue signal with digital samples.

 The Game Boy Advance has twelve inputs that can be used by games that run on it.
-Rhythm Tengoku rarely uses more than four of them (and often less than that).
+Rhythm Tengoku rarely uses more than four of them, and often less than that.
 When it does, multiple buttons are often mapped to the same function.
 I was very interested in the limited number of inputs, as it turns the focus of the game partially away from player dexterity.
 Games like Guitar Hero (2005) and Dance Dance Revolution (1998) do have a focus on player dexterity, but that was not my area of interest for this project.

 Input latency is also a major concern for Rhythm Tengoku and WarioWare.
 As these games don't utilise many buttons for input, the timing of button presses is given more focus.
-This is easier to achieve on dedicated hardware such as the Game Boy Advance, but may be more difficult on platforms that aren't design with this concern in mind, as many modern consumer computers are.
+This is easier to achieve on dedicated hardware such as the Game Boy Advance, but may be more difficult on platforms that aren't designed with this concern in mind, as many modern consumer computers are.

 ## Overview of Game Engines, Frameworks and Libraries
 An overview of some game engines and libraries is provided below.